guardian/recipeasy/indexer/README.md

 ## Running Indexer locally

 1. From the resources directory create a conf file: `cp application.conf.tempate application.conf`.
-You only need to fill in the three missing fields, note the Arns need to be in double quotes.
+You only need to fill in the four missing fields, note the Arns need to be in double quotes.
 If you need help filling in the file ask a team member.